ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 ### Deadlocks

-There is a possible deadlocks when multiple workers interfere on the `jobs` table with the two queries shown above.
+There is a possible deadlock when multiple workers interfere on the `jobs` table with the two queries shown above.

 The example of a deadlock: